 Downloading the Windows XP or Mac client and creating an "avatar" identity with basic membership is free.
 "Owning" or "renting" virtual property so you can establish a more extended presence involves a monthly fee.
 Within the system you can buy and sell with "Linden Dollars" which have a variable exchange rate with real US dollars.
 A few people have discovered how to earn a real-life living entirely from virtual income.

 Whether you call Second Life a game, social networking tool or a programming environment depends on how you use it.
 Many people just buy a fancy outfit for their avatar and socialize.
-Others are having a blast designing their
+Others are having a blast designing their own virtual property.

 As of this writing, over 6 million people have created an online identity, but most become less active after doing some exploring.
 A typical number of people who go online at least once a week would be 400 to 500 thousand.
 The number of registered users has grown dramatically over the last few months.
 Second Life has been able to scale up rapidly because adding new virtual land just requires adding low cost servers.